liufuyou/EhViewer/README.md

 Minimum Android 9 is supported.
 Please consider giving a ⭐️ star for support.
 Thank you!

-> Remember, no one has the right to demand others to generate love forever.
+> Please remember that no one has the right to demand selfless contributions from others indefinitely, regardless of time or place.

 ## If you encounter issues with pagination or thumbnails, please ensure that you are using the latest version.